 Conduct a poster designing contest using tools (anything from the rudimentary Paint program to Canva!).
 The most creative design can be used as a prize or award for future contests!

 Make brunch or other meal times interesting with a virtual cookoff.
 Either set a dish for the teams to try recreating and sampling, or have teams cook a specialty.
 They can share recipes and instructions and have someone else on the team try making it.
 Such contests help your team bond and appreciate a different culture or tradition!

 7. The best practices for virtual employee recognition

-There are two types of motivation that pushes employees to do well, and to maintain that status.
+There are two types of motivation that push employees to do well and to maintain that status.
 These are:

 Intrinsic motivation refers to a virtual employee’s inner ambition.
 Factors that add to intrinsic motivation include one’s ability to put their expertise to effective use.
 Hence, it is crucial that managers delegate or assign tasks, functions, activities and projects to employees that offer them opportunities to learn and diversify their knowledge.
 At the very least, the work should harness their current skills set.

-Extrinsic motivation refers to the work environment and support extended to the employees to enable them to grow.
-Rewards programs such as salary hikes, performance bonuses, job promotions and professional development also fall under extrinsic motivators.
+Extrinsic motivation refers to the work environment and supports extended to the employees to enable them to grow.
+Rewards programs such as salary hikes, performance bonuses, job promotions, and professional development also fall under extrinsic motivators.